JMRI: Logix Documentation

 To create a new Logix, click the Add... button at the bottom of the Logix Table pane.
 This will bring up a Create Logix window.
 Entering a System Name and a User Name, then clicking Create Logix, will create the Logix, and bring up the Edit Logix window.
 This window allows Conditionals to be created and edited.
 Once a Logix is created, its System Name cannot be changed.
 Its User Name, however, may be changed in either the Logix Table or the Edit Logix window.
 A new User Name may be any useful text, provided the new User Name was not previously assigned to another Logix.

 A Logix is named using the JMRI convention.
 The System Name for the Logix always must begin with the two letters IX and is usually followed by a number selected by the user.
 For example, valid Logix System Names include: IX1, IX34, and IX100.
 The user name is whatever the user wants to use to identify the particular Logix, for example, "Signal 5 Control".
-All letters in a System Name must be in upper case.
-If the user enters lower case letters, JMRI will automatically convert them to upper case.
-Also, as a convenience to the user, if the entered System Name does not begin with IX, the program will add IX in front of what is entered.
+As a convenience to the user, if the entered System Name does not begin with IX, the program will add IX in front of what is entered.
 For example, to enter a System Name of IX32, simply enter 32 in the System Name field, and the program will do the rest.

 The Edit Logix window displays the System Name and User Name of the Logix at the top.
 The User Name may be changed by entering/modifying the text in the User Name field.
 Next is a table of Conditionals belonging to the Logix.
 To add a new Conditional, click the New Conditional button under the Conditional Table.
 This will create a new Conditional and open the Edit Conditional window allowing the logical expression and actions of the new Conditional to be defined.
 An existing Conditional may be edited by clicking the Edit button of that Conditional in the table.
 The User Name of the Conditional may be changed in the table.
 The User Name of a Conditional may be any useful text, provided it is not the same as the User Name of another Conditional in the same Logix.
 The User Name may be the same as the User Name of a Conditional in another Logix.
 When editing the User Name (or any item in any JMRI table) please remember to move to another cell in the table so that the program is notified that you have finished your entry, otherwise the entry may not take effect.